ddanier/fastapi-django-setup/README.md

 ## Some more serious details and notes

-* The basic goal is to use DJango like normal and have FastAPI provide the API URLs using the Django ORM.
+* The basic goal is to use Django like normal and have FastAPI provide the API URLs using the Django ORM.
 Also I would like to use the Django admin again.
 * Using Django as a mount in FastAPI will loose the static files handling Django normally enabled on your local dev server.
 See `main.py` on how to solve this.